 Amanda Baldeneaux is a fiction, essay, and grant writer.
 She attended the George Washington University and the University of Arkansas.
 She received her B.A. in English with a focus on creative writing in poetry, and her M.A. in Teaching from the University of Arkansas.
 She taught high school literature in a small town outside of Little Rock before moving into non-profit development in Austin, TX.
 She now lives in Denver with her husband and daughter.

 She likes to read, write, procrastinate writing by reading, trail run, bird watch, and marathon episodes of competitive cooking shows while eating take-out pizza.
 With two dogs and one cat, she has surrendered in the war against pet hair on the carpet, and is happier for it.

 Sean grew up in the deserts of Arizona and earned his BA in Creative Writing at the University of Arizona.
 This completely prepared him for a brief but successful career as a financial analyst in NYC covering the media and telecom industries.
 During business school at Columbia he switched to film production and produced the feature film IN THE BLOOD which he sold to MTV.
 Shortly afterward he left New York for family reasons.
 Who knows what the hell he is anymore.

 Lisa Mahoney completed an undergraduate degree at the University of Texas at Austin by writing a collection of short stories under the mentorship of Laura Furman, editor of the O. Henry Prize Stories.
 Lisa traveled extensively across Asia and earned her MA in Southeast Asian Studies at the University of Michigan before traveling again, this time to South America.
 After a long hiatus from creativity spent in international logistics and sales in Asia-Pacific and Latin America, she gladly returned to writing fiction.

-She studies and practices at the writers workshop, Lighthouse Writers of Denver, and is currently enrolled its Book Project, under the mentorship of William Haywood Henderson.
+She studies and practices at the writers workshop, Lighthouse Writers in Denver, and is a graduate of its Book Project, under the mentorship of William Haywood Henderson.
 Her first novel was completed in 2017 and she writes stories now.

 In Twitterspace she is @writeon.